Bonjour mes amies!

 If financially feasible offer to treat the amateur photographer to a un café.
 More often than not, they’ll say no, snap the photo and be on their way.
 There have however been times when someone has actually taken me up on the offer for un café.
 I still keep in touch with one of the café photographers until this day.
 And it doesn’t hurt that they have a fabulous flat en Paris.

 This past weekend at New York Fashion Week, I came close to having zero photos taken of me.
 In spite of the tips I shared, it’s still difficult for me to work up the courage to ask for a photo.
+The cover photo was taken by a lovely waitress.

 Please share your tips, I could always use more.